jp-praveen/Obstacle_Avoidance_Convex_Optimization/README.md

 This repository contains to MATLAB code that was used to obtain the training and testing data based on the successive convexification technique outlined in "
 Szmuk, M., Pascucci, C. A., Dueri, D., and Açikmeşe, B., Convexification and real-time on-board optimization for agile quad-rotor maneuvering and obstacle avoidance, 2017 IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS), IEEE, 2017, pp. 4862–4868"

+The code used for Neural Network hyperparameter optimization and training can be found here: https://github.com/jp-praveen/Neural_Network_Trajectory_Generator